-As a therapist, I understand how hard it is to deal with your challenges.
+As a therapist in Beverly Hills, CA, I understand how hard it is to deal with your challenges.
 I’m here to help you – to figure out what’s going on so you can start to feel better.
 You’re not in this alone.

 Therapy with Me

 For me, the most important part of therapy is a strong and positive therapeutic relationship.
 So, I strive to create a safe and comfortable place for you to feel heard and understood.

 Together, we will work through your feelings surrounding your life’s struggles and how those feelings impact your day to day life and relationships with others.

 I’ll provide you the space you need to express your concerns and feel supported through this time, while brainstorming different techniques and ideas for how best to re-connect with yourself and those around you.

 Being overwhelmed and stressed out can make the simple tasks of everyday life feel impossible and, quite honestly, meaningless.
 But, they’re important.
 You are still important.
 Those simple tasks – exercising, sleeping, connecting with friends and family, and going to work – are still part of your existence.
 We will figure out how to get you doing them again, becoming more active and re-engaged in your life.

 You may find that your relationships with others have changed or feel difficult to have.
 We will figure out the ways you can interact with other people and be connected to them again.
 Because it is those feelings of connectedness and our relationships with others that help us all live a happier, more fulfilled life.

 Together, we can do this.